dzekelid/groups/_listings/microsoft-office-365/calendargroups-calendargroup-id-calendars-get.md

 ---
 swagger: "2.0"
 info:
-  title: Microsoft Office 365
+  title: Microsoft Office 365 Get Calendar Groups Calendars
-  description: Office 365 is the brand name used by Microsoft for a group of software
-    plus services subscriptions that provides productivity software and related services to its subscribers.
+  description: You can request all the user's calendars (or a filtered list...
   version: 1.0.0
 host: outlook.office365.com
 basePath: /ews/odata/Me